librosa/librosa/docs/multichannel.rst

     y_stereo, sr = librosa.load(filename, mono=False)

-The resulting object will now have two dimensions instead of one, with ``y_stereo.shape == (N_channels, N_samples)``.
+The resulting object now has two dimensions instead of one, with ``y_stereo.shape == (N_channels, N_samples)``.
 This way, we can access the first channel as ``y_stereo[0]``, the second channel as ``y_stereo[1]``, and so on if there are more than two channels.

-The general pattern used throughout librosa is as follows:
+Librosa represents data according to the following general pattern:

     - trailing dimensions correspond to time (samples, frames, etc)
     - leading dimensions may correspond to channels